Lost Souls (1998 film)

-Lost Souls is a UPN Original Movie released in 1998 as part of the Thursday Night at the Movies block that ran from 1998–2000.
-It is one of six movies created by the same production team, and the six films were given the brand Nightworld.
-The movie then aired frequently on the Fox Family Channel, and was included in their 13 Days Of Halloween special each October.
+Lost Souls is a UPN television movie that debuted in 1998 as part of the "Thursday Night at the Movies" block that ran from 1998–2000.
+It is one of six movies created by the same production team and branded Nightworld.
+It aired frequently on the Fox Family Channel, including in its 13 Nights of Halloween special each October.

 Synopsis

 Victor Robinson has just moved into a country home with his family.
 When his son, Jesse, finds an old Edison invention and begins to play it, he hears the sounds of children laughing and playing.
 This is followed by Victor's autistic 12-year-old daughter, Meaghan, painting and singing; this is surrounded by strange occurrences around the house.
 When Victor discovers that two children were murdered in the area years before, he believes they are trying to contact him; he also believes that their neighbor is responsible for the murders.